- Brand name

 Follow the direction of the arrows on the blister pack until all the tablets have been taken.

 A period should begin 2 to 3 days after starting to take the white inactive tablets (last row) and may not have finished before the next pack is started.

 When no hormonal contraception has been used in the past month:

-Start on the first day of your period (i.e. the first day of menstrual bleeding).
+If you are starting this medicine after a natural cycle, start on the first day of your period (i.e. the first day of menstrual bleeding).
 Take a tablet from the red zone marked with that day of the week.
 For example, if your period starts on a Wednesday, then take a tablet marked Wednesday.
 Then follow the days in order.